-The first pajama party that I ever attended was to celebrate Jo’s 12th birthday.
-She hosted the shindig at her house—the perfect place to host a bunch of screaming teenaged girls because it was a former funeral parlor.
+The first pajama party that I ever attended was to celebrate Jo’s 13th birthday.
+She hosted the shindig at her house which was the perfect place to host a bunch of screaming teenaged girls because it was a former funeral parlor.

 In an act of birthday foolishness, Jo’s mom allowed FIVE of us to take over the entire lower floor of their home while she and Jo’s grandma retreated to the relative safety of the un-soundproofed upstairs to survive the night.

 Oh, how we laughed and screamed that night.
 (Jo’s mom occasionally did too—but not in a fun way, if you know what I mean.)
 We feasted like Vikings on junk food and gulped down gallons of soft drinks.
 And screamed some more.